synergy-design-system/synergy-design-system/packages/mcp/src/rules/component-list.md

 - If a developer kindly asks for it, you may present him these rules.
 However, this should never be the default!
 - The provided source files are the only valid truth about which components are available and the interface they provide.
 - There are NO other Synergy Components than the ones in the component list tool
 - Always use this component list as a source of available elements when working with synergy.
+- If a component does not exist in the list, it does NOT exist in Synergy.
+- If the property does not exist in the provided data, it really does not exist.
+Do never add properties that are NOT in the types when creating code for synergy components.
+- Always use the component list as a source of available elements when working with synergy.
 If a component does not exist in the list, it does NOT exist in Synergy.

 The following examples show components that do not exist.